So, a close relative or loved on has told you that they no longer believe in god, and have left the religion you shared.

 4) Religion teaches us that we are all born tainted with sin; impure and dirty.
 We must spend our entire lives trying to make up for the sins of the first humans.

 5) Religion tends to kill our natural curiosity.
-When religious leaders give us pat answers all of our questions, it atrophies.
+It teaches us to be satisfied with ignorance; with not knowing.
+When religious leaders give us pat answers all of our questions, our curiosity atrophies.
+We simply believe that we HAVE all the answers, when we don’t.

 6) Religion stymies the wonder of nature.
 It’s not nature and its processes that are wonderful when we give a god all the credit for creating it with the snap of his fingers.